DrKraig/Planning-Algorithms/TurtleBot/DubinCurves/pygame/README.md

   <h2>Instructions to run the code:</h2>

-    1. Clone the repository by clicking the big green button located here: https://github.com/SamPusegaonkar/ENPM661
+    1. Clone the repository by clicking the big green button located here: https://github.com/DrKraig/Planning-Algorithms
     2. Open command prompt or terminal.
-    3. Navigate to this directory using 'cd ENPM661/Project3/Part1'
+    3. Navigate to this directory using 'cd Planning-Algorithms/TurtleBot/DubinCurves/'
-    4. To Run AStar, Navigate to 'cd Phase 2'.
+    4. To Run AStar, Navigate to 'cd pygame'.
 If OS is Ubuntu, type 'python3 AStar.py'
     5. Enter the parameters of the  robot
     6. Enjoy!